Gaura

-Several species of Gaura are regarded as noxious weeds, especially in disturbed or overgrazed areas where it easily takes hold.
+Several species of the former Gaura are regarded as noxious weeds, especially in disturbed or overgrazed areas where it easily takes hold.
 They can become a nuisance in situations involving disturbed habitat, such as trampled rangeland and clearings.
 Efforts to control Gaura focus mainly on prevention of misuse of land.
 There is no biological control method for plants of genus Gaura, and removing existing infestations is difficult, due in large part to the plants' ability to reproduce from bits of rhizome left in the ground.

-Despite the poor reputation of plants of this genus, some species are cultivated as garden plants, such as G. lindheimeri (White Gaura).
+Despite the poor reputation of these plants, some species are cultivated as garden plants, such as G. lindheimeri (white gaura).

 Synonymy

 In 2007, Warren L. Wagner, Peter C. Hoch, and Peter H. Raven published a Revised Classification of the Onagraceae, which moved the bulk of the Gaura taxa into genus Oenothera sect.
 Gaura (L.) W.L.Wagner &Hoch and made Gaura a synonym of Oenothera.
 The following table shows where the Gaura taxa have been placed.